|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 - Plan, deliver and evaluate projects and interventions that support social action and social justice

-- Understand and locate themselves within the local, national and global children’s workforce and social care settings
+- Provide you with the knowledge and skills to understand and locate yourself within the local, national and global children’s workforce and social care settings

-- Engage students in traditional and contemporary debates in the children’s workforce and social care settings with an emphasis on developing analytical skills that enable robust evidenced based theoretical challenge
+- Engage you in traditional and contemporary debates in the children’s workforce and social care settings with an emphasis on developing analytical skills that enable robust evidenced based theoretical challenge

-- Prepare students for Level 7 (postgraduate) study in an allied field; or for employment
+- Prepare you for Level 7 (postgraduate) study in an allied field, or for employment

 - Enabling Practice and Empowerment for Communities